 What To Avoid on a Conference or Summit Survey

 When creating your conference or summit survey, there are some things to avoid, such as questions that might be irrelevant, intrusive, or biased, or simply making your survey too long.
-By avoiding these pitfalls, you can help ensure that your survey gathers meaningful and actionable feedback from attendees and that people complete them versus dropping off out of frustration.
+By avoiding these pitfalls, you can help ensure that your survey gathers meaningful and actionable feedback from attendees and that people complete it instead of dropping off out of frustration.

 Asking Too Much Personal Information

-You want to capture demographic information, but you should avoid asking for personal information if it is not relevant to the event’s purpose, such as income, political affiliation, or medical history.
-If that type of information is relevant, be sure to word your questions tactfully and consider explaining in an introduction page’s confidentiality statement why the questions are being asked and how they will be used.
+You want to capture demographic information, but you should avoid asking for personal information in the questionnaire if it is not relevant to the event’s purpose, such as income, political affiliation, or medical history.
+If that type of information is relevant, be sure to word your questions tactfully, perhaps including a text box for open-ended responses, and consider explaining in the introduction page’s confidentiality statement why the questions are being asked and how they will be used.
 Be sure to read our blog on Asking Sensitive Questions on a Survey.

 Asking Leading Questions